The-Marcy-Lab-School/Express-ToDo-List-2-REST/README.md

 4. **Choose your favorite web application.
 What's an example of a one-to-many and many-to-many relationship that might exist within the app?**
 <br>

 5. **Build a full CRUD, RESTful API using Express for a Todo List.
-A user can have many tasks and a task belongs to a user.
 Each endpoint should respond with the appropriate JSON response.
 Our API should support:**

-   - An route to see all of a user's tasks.
+   - An route to see all tasks.
    - A route to see details about an individual task item.
    - The ability to update the details of a task
    - The ability to mark a task complete